dib-lab/dib-training/2015-11-19-ipython-jupyter.rst

 -----------

 This two-day hands-on workshop will introduce biologists to `Project Jupyter <http://jupyter.org/>`__ (formerly IPython Notebook).
-We will assume some minimal experience with Python, but no previous experience with Project Jupyter is required.
+We will assume some minimal experience with Python, but people new to IPython Notebook/Project Jupyter are welcome to attend!

 Project Jupyter is a literate data analysis environment (similar to knitr and Shiny) that supports over 40 different programming